jujhars13/newrelic-prune-dead-servers/README.md

 This quick and dirty go script will clear them out.
 I'm learning Go at the moment so this little task seemed perfect.

+Thanks to the support team at New Relic for their inspiration for this script.

 ##Instructions To run in go (uncompiled)

 `go run prune-dead-servers.go --api-key=<your NR api key>`

+Grab your API key from Account Settings > Data Sharing

 ###Or via Docker